one of the most exciting handmade jewelers on the fashion/art scene today.

 Born in Alexandria

 VA, Connie was raised in Fayetteville, NC.
 She earned her Bachelor of

 Business Administration degree from the University of North Carolina at

-Bennett Collection since 1996.
+Greensboro, NC.
+Connie lives in Alabama.
 Connie originally started her studio glass

 product line in Jacksonville, Florida in 1990, initially selling her handmade